lenh0205/AspSample/Features/Security/AspNet_Auth/Authentication/without_AspNetCore_Identity/Claims.md

+> Mapping, customizing, and transforming claims in ASP.NET Core

 ===================================================================
-# Mapping, customizing, and transforming claims in ASP.NET Core
+# "claims" in ASP.NET Core
 * -> **Claims** can be **`created from any user or identity data`** which can be **issued using `a trusted identity provider` or `ASP.NET Core identity`**
 * -> **a claim** is **`a name value pair`** that **`represents what the subject is`**, **not what the subject can do**

 ===================================================================